his0ka/install-GSI-Trebledroid-to-Xiaomi-Redmi-K50-rubens-/README.md

-# install-GSI-Trebledroid-to-Xiaomi-Redmi-K50-rubens-
+# install-GSI-Trebledroid-to-Xiaomi-Redmi-K50-rubens
-Download a GSI rom
+#Download a GSI rom
-Unlock bootloader of the phone
+#Unlock bootloader of the phone
 Install the MIUI china version: V13.0.13.0.SLNCNXM (Other versions will meet no in-call audio issue) Download a GSI rom
 Plug the phone to computer